MatthiasKainer/lit-element-state-decoupler/readme.md

 # lit-element-state-decoupler

-A lightweight utility for state handling outside of the component for litelements
+A lightweight utility for state handling outside of the component for [lit-elements](https://lit-element.polymer-project.org/)

 ## Install